 Design for Assembly / Rapid Assembly for Prefabrication

-Our research into integrally attached timber structures is focused on using parametric design tools and automated prefabrication technology, in order to allow for a more rapid and precise assembly on site.
+Our research into integrally attached timber structures is focused on digital design tools and automated prefabrication technology, in order to allow for a more rapid and precise assembly on site.
 The basic concept is the joining of parts through their form, instead of additional connectors.
 It allows to embed the assembly infor- mation into the shape of the parts, acting as integrated assembly guides.
 Further- more, the sequence of assembly can be used for the mutual interlocking of parts.

 In traditional timber construction, there was a wealth of such form-fitting joints.
 During the industrialization, early machine technology was not capable of producing com- plex shaped joints.
 Hence, the integral methods were replaced by mass-produced steel connectors.
 Only recently, with the second digital revolution, automatic joinery machines have been introduced, which are bringing back integral joining techniques to timber frame construction with linear wood elements.
 By reducing metal fasteners, timber structures can not only be produced and assembled with greatly reduced manual labor, but reversible connections and mono-material structures also simplify the disassembly and recycling.
 This allows for the vital “cascade usage” of timber structures, where the material is first used for a building lifecycle, before going into energy production.